Adapt or die.AI made it that simple.

 Who is George?

 I immigrated to Canada at 18.
 Built my first business at 19.
 Lost $300K trying to be clever with investing.
-Now I share everything I learn about building wealth without selling your soul, your time, or your equity.
+Then AI started eating everything I'd built.
+Now I share what I'm learning about ownership — what's yours, what isn't, and what AI can't take from you.

-6+ years in fintech. $10M+ in businesses built.
-Zero VC.
-Zero exits.
-Forever hold.
+6+ years building. $10M+ built.
+Still own everything.
 Forever learn.
 Forever share.

 How Can I Help?